TouK/nussknacker-scenario-examples-library/README.md

 #### Using Scenario Examples Bootstrapper with scenario defined outside

-You don't have to put your scenario is the Library to be able to use it with the Scenario Examples Bootstapper.
+You don't have to put your scenario in the Library to be able to use it with the Scenario Examples Bootstapper.
 All you need to do is to mount your example from e.g. `my-scenario` folder to `/scenario-examples/my-scenario` in the container.
 Your scenario will be read and bootstrapped.

 #### Disabling specific example scenarios